Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 There are a number of souks (markets) in Abu Dhabi offering a vast selection of oriental carpets, gold and antique jewellery, electronic gadgets, designer clothes, cosmetics, spices and souvenirs.
 The Al Nasr Street, Sheikh Hamdan, Sheikh Khalifa, Iranian and Al Meena souks are among the most popular in Abu Dhabi.
 Local souvenirs include items such as traditional coffee pots, Bedouin jewellery and antique chests.

-There are more than 18 shopping malls and centres in Abu Dhabi offering a variety of brand-name outlets, hypermarkets, cinemas, cafés, restaurants and fast-food joints for shoppers to enjoy; two of the biggest are the Marina and Abu Dhabi malls.
+There are around 15 shopping malls and centres in Abu Dhabi offering a variety of brand-name outlets, hypermarkets, cinemas, cafés, restaurants and fast-food joints for shoppers to enjoy; two of the biggest are the Marina and Abu Dhabi malls.
 Some of the international outlets at these malls are IKEA, Woolworths, Body Shop, Virgin Megastores, Versace, Burberry and Gucci.
-The Abu Dhabi Shopping Festival is held each March in malls throughout the city and consumers can find excellent bargains and win a number of shopping prizes.
+The Abu Dhabi Shopping Festival is held each year in malls throughout the city and consumers can find excellent bargains and win a number of shopping prizes.

-Abu Dhabi is well-supplied with a vast number of metered taxis offering very reasonable fares.
-These are the best way of getting around in town, and outside of it.
-There are unmetered taxis too, and when using these it is best to agree on a fare up front.
-Most taxi drivers speak English.
-It is worth noting that a surcharge can be added for air-conditioning in the taxi.
+Abu Dhabi is well supplied with a vast number of metered taxis offering very reasonable fares.
+These are the best way of getting around in town and outside of it, and most taxi drivers speak English.
+Along with public bus services, most hotels offer bus services to principal destinations, including the airport.
+Ride sharing apps also operate in the city.

 Famed for its amazing shopping opportunities, many visitors might choose to scrap any sightseeing and spend their time wandering the seemingly endless malls and districts.
-For those less interested in shopping, a good place to start is Corniche, Abu Dhabi's spectacular waterfront which stretches for miles.
-Stroll along the walkway, stop on one of the sandy beaches or take the kids to the playgrounds or go-karting track.
+For those less interested in shopping, a good place to start is Corniche, Abu Dhabi's spectacular waterfront that stretches for miles.
+Holidaymakers can stroll along the walkway, stop on one of the sandy beaches or take the kids to the playgrounds or go-karting track.
 The Sheikh Zayed Mosque is the largest mosque in the United Arab Emirates and a must-see for visitors to the city.

 Most of Abu Dhabi's hotels have their own beaches, and swimming or simply lazing in the sun is a popular pastime for weary travellers looking to get their feet up.